wellcometrust/AAIM-Toolkit/README.md

-# AIM-Tools
+# AIM Tools
-Toolkit for AI Monitoring for monitoring the use of AI in research publications.
+Toolkit for monitoring the use of AI in research publications.